Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/01_introduction/introduction.rst

 The solution is simple: make sure both comparison operands are of the same type.
 Usually it's as simple as changing the type of :cch:`i`, which is on the same line as the warning.
 Since C++20 there is also another small help: :cch:`std::ssize` member functions with the same name.
 These work just like :cch:`std::size` but their return type is a signed version of `std::size_t`, called :cch:`std::ptrdiff_t` (pointer difference type).
 Later you will also learn about other typical forms of loops (range-based, iterator-based) which do not have this problem.

+.. admonition:: tip
+    :class: tip

+    Avoid using different types for loop counters and sizes.

+..

+    What if I can not change the types?

+In such case use a :cch:`static_cast` to convert values before comparison.
+TODO which convert to which? both to signed or both to unsigned?

 Looping backwards
 #################